 We’re in this together

 There’s no denying 2020 has thrown more than a few curveballs into the education sphere.
-With getting used to distance learning, uncovering new and exciting after-school activities, and having fewer opportunities to connect with other kids, it’s tough to be a student these days.
+With getting used to distance learning, uncovering new and engaging after-school activities, and having fewer opportunities to connect with other kids, it’s tough to be a student these days.

 At iD Tech, we are all about helping kids learn and have a blast doing it, even in challenging times.
 Great mentorship or an engaging after-school program can be the perfect kickstart to making math fun to learn.

 We also know what qualities to look for in an awesome tutor, and that one on one instruction allows for personalization and individualized, fun learning.
 As it happens, we have a wonderful math expert right here at iD Tech: meet Margo Berry, Operations Manager and professional math de-mystifier.
 Check out her first tutorial, how to solve for x in equations.

 iD Tech is also proud to add online math tutoring to our course offerings.
 Whether your student is a math wiz or looking to catch up, we are here to end the headache and help make learning math fun.